faezahahmadi/kaaryab-afghanistan/README.md

 KaarYab Afghanistan is a modern, full-featured web application built as a final capstone project.
 It solves a real problem: opportunities for Afghan students, graduates, and job seekers are scattered across social media, group chats, and unrelated websites — making them easy to miss and hard to compare.

 KaarYab brings jobs, scholarships, internships, online courses, training programs, and volunteer opportunities into a single, searchable, filterable, and easy-to-use platform.

+The project focuses on functionality, performance, reusable components, maintainability, and testable application logic.

 ## 🎯 Problem It Solves